Cambodia · tool

 Local etiquette

-- •It's customary to eat with a spoon and fork, using the fork to push food onto the spoon.
-Chopsticks are generally reserved for noodle soups.
+- •It's customary to eat with a spoon and fork; the fork is used to push food onto the spoon.
+Chopsticks are typically only used for noodle soups.

-- •Tipping is not mandatory but is appreciated for good service, especially in tourist restaurants.
-A small amount (5-10%) is customary.
+- •Tipping is not mandatory but is appreciated for good service, especially in tourist-oriented restaurants.
+A small amount (5-10%) is common.